Lorra-V/RoomReserve/replit.md

 - Admins can approve/reject/edit any booking
 - Profile completion required for new customers after first login (name, phone required; organization optional)

+**Recurring Bookings:**
+- Users can create recurring bookings with daily, weekly, or monthly patterns
+- Recurring end date determines how many bookings are generated
+- Server validates all dates in series for conflicts before creating bookings
+- All bookings in a series are linked via parentBookingId for tracking
+- Occurrence preview shows count before submission

 **Admin Features:**
 - Customer management page with list view and CSV export
 - Booking reports with revenue summaries and room utilization
 - Admin can click any booking to edit details (date, time, purpose, attendees, status)
 - Approved and Cancelled tabs in admin dashboard for better booking organization
 - Logo upload via image file (base64 encoded, max 500KB) instead of URL field
+- Admin "Create Booking" button allows booking on behalf of customers
+- AdminCreateBookingDialog with room/customer selection and recurring options

 ### External Dependencies